-To arrange a visit or schedule a Southwestern Premiere and learn the specific details of being our guest, register online using our tour registration form or contact the Admissions Office.
+To arrange a visit or schedule a Southwestern Premiere and learn the specific details of being our guest, register online using our

 Admissions Policies and Procedures

 Are you ready to apply to Southwestern?

 If you plan to become a student of Southwestern Baptist Theological Seminary within the next 12 months, please visit our web site at www.swbts.edu/apply and complete the online application.
 If you have taken class within the last two years, please complete the Returning Student Enrollment Update Request form with our Registrar's office for readmission.